aerithnetzer/graphs/README.md

 ## Motivation

 I find myself often getting OOM errors in python after wasting hours in HPC jobs.
 The idea is that I can pre-allocate all memory before running any complex functions.
-That way, if I run out of memory, I will know in the first seconds rather than after hours.
+That way, if I run out of memory, I will know in the first seconds rather than after hours. (#3 of the Rules for Developing Safety-Critical Code?)
+But I am also not NASA, so we shall see.